Rolling Out Brand Voice Guidelines at HubSpot With the BethBot

 That’s exactly right.
 We actually had two categories of things in BethBot.
 One was a rule like, the S in HubSpot gets capitalized.
 That’s a rule.
 And the other things were suggestions and sometimes in context.

 We actually created a different rule set just for the recruiting team.
-They wanted to avoid using certain words and phrases for inclusivity purposes.
+They wanted to avoid using certain terminology for inclusivity purposes.
 So you wouldn’t want to say guru or rockstar or something like that, but you can imagine there are instances where the blogging team might want to say rockstar because they’re talking about an actual rockstar or something like that.

 That's really what my work in brand voice and tone has been about since then: trying to figure out not just what do you want to sound like, but who you are, what are your values as a company, and how can you enact those values.
 Share on X